COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

-The Neuro-ophthalmology team at Children’s National Health System is a subspecialty program of Neurology (brain and nervous system), which works closely with the Division of Ophthalmology.
+The Neuro-ophthalmology team at Children’s National Hospital is a subspecialty program of Neurology (brain and nervous system), which works closely with the Division of Ophthalmology.
 It requires high-level skills in both medical specialties.
 Neuro-ophthalmologists understand how a child’s eyes function, including the muscles and nerves that control the eye.

 Choosing the Neuro-Ophthalmology Program at Children’s National

 The Neuro-ophthalmology team at Children's National includes experts who treat conditions such as unexplained vision loss, brain tumors or stroke that affect vision, as well as eye disorders and diseases.
-We have one of the only dedicated pediatric neuro-ophthalmologist teams in the Washington, D.C., area.
+We are the only dedicated pediatric neuro-ophthalmologist team in the Washington, D.C., area.

 Features of the Neuro-ophthalmology Program at Children’s National include:

 - Care from experts in different fields.
 From expert diagnosis to advanced treatments, we provide multidisciplinary care that enlists the skills of experts in many areas of medicine.
-Our neuro-ophthalmologists work closely with Children's National specialists from Ophthalmology, Neurology, the Rare Disease Institute, Neuropsychology, Neuro-Oncology and Radiology.
+Our neuro-ophthalmologists work closely with Children's National specialists from Epilepsy, the Mitochondrial Disease Institute, Vestibular and Hearing Program of Otolaryngology (ENT), Ophthalmology, Neurology, Neuropsychology, Neuro-Oncology, Neurosurgery, Physical and Rehabilitation Medicine, the White Matter Disease Clinic, the Rare Disease Institute (Genetics and Metabolism) and Radiology.
+They also work with PSV Neurology and area community pediatric ophthalmologists.
 Their collaborative expertise provides comprehensive care to children whose vision and eyes are affected by other conditions.

 - Help for high-risk children.
 Our team screens children at risk for vision complications from a disease or disorder.
 Children with neurofibromatosis, a genetic nervous system condition, have a high risk for optic nerve and visual pathway disorders, including tumors.
 Our neuro-ophthalmologists serve on an interdisciplinary team in our Neurofibromatosis Institute – one of the nation’s leading centers for neurofibromatosis care.

 - Family-centered support.
 Eye and vision disorders can be scary for families, too.
 We provide guidance, education and a shoulder to lean on for parents and families.
-Our family services team includes social workers, child life specialists and pastoral care during clinic appointments or hospital stays.
+Our family services team includes social workers, child life specialists and chaplaincy services staff during clinic appointments or hospital stays.